chenchenzong/chenchenzong.github.io/_pages/about.md

 <!-- <span style="color: blue;">**Research Interest**</span> -->
 <span>**Research Interest**</span>

-My research interests primarily lie in weakly supervised learning in complex and open environments.
-I am currently particularly interested in active learning and learning with noisy labels under open-set or federated learning settings.
+My research interests lie primarily in weakly supervised learning under complex and open-world settings.
+Currently, I am particularly interested in active learning and noisy label learning in both open-set and federated learning scenarios.
+In addition, I closely follow topics such as uncertainty quantification and knowledge distillation.

-I am always open to research collaborations!
+I am always open to research collaborations.
 If you are interested, feel free to reach out to me via email.